helderpinto/AzureOptimizationEngine/README.md

 During deployment, you'll be asked several questions.
 You must plan for the following:

-* If you're going to reuse an existing Log Analytics Workspace or a create a new one
+* Whether you're going to reuse an existing Log Analytics Workspace or a create a new one
 * Azure subscription to deploy the solution (if you're reusing a Log Analytics workspace, you must deploy into the same subscription the workspace is in).
 * A unique name prefix for the Azure resources being created
 * Azure datacenter location